NickPantuso/AppointmentScheduler/README.md

 NOTE: Allow some button clicks to take 3-4 seconds to execute.
 The free remote database I'm using is really slow, and I tried to make it as quick as I could.
 The database also times out after about 30 seconds, so the program has to constantly check for a connection, which takes away some performance.
 Executable also requires at least JRE version 1.6.
 Windows may create a pop-up that tells you to not run the program, but the program is safe.

-UPDATE: Added the C3P0 library for connection pooling to try and increase application speed, improved response of some buttons by changing when the progrom loaded FXML forms
+UPDATE: Added the C3P0 library for connection pooling to try and increase application speed, improved response of some buttons by changing when the program loaded FXML forms.

 # What was learned?